-2.3 Business Acumen: Here PACRA gauge the Sponsor's business skills.
-Having a strong business skill set has been critical for the sustainable success of the general insurer.
-PACRA analyze the business acumen through two primary areas; i) Industry-specific working knowledge and ii) Strategic thinking capability.
-Meanwhile, a deep and applicable understanding of the system is critical in order to determine how a business achieves its goals and objectives.
-The scope includes the assessment and understanding of how the apex of the general insurer think about and successfully make the right business decisions.

-2.4 Financial Strength: PACRA analyzes the ability and willingness of the major shareholders to support the general insurance company both on a continuing basis, and support in times of crisis.
-Here, PACRA gives due importance to: i) behavior of the major shareholders to provide timely and comprehensive support in times of need in the past, ii) prospective view of key shareholders, incase such need arises, iii) other businesses of sponsors, and iv) the level of commitment of the major shareholder with the general insurer in providing capital support.
-In case of no explicit commitment, PACRA attempts to form a view on availability of likely support.
-Support, in this context, refers strictly to financial support, rather than operational support.
+- 3.3 Business Acumen: Here PACRA gauges the Sponsor's business skills.
+Having a strong business skillset has been critical for the sustainable success of the general insurer.
+PACRA analyzes the business acumen through two primary areas: i) industry-specific working knowledge and ii) strategic thinking capability.
+Meanwhile, a deep and applicable understanding of the system is critical to determine how a business achieves its goals and objectives.
+The scope includes the assessment and understanding of how the apex of the general insurer thinks about, and makes the correct business decisions. - 3.4 Financial Strength: PACRA analyzes the ability and willingness of the major shareholders to support the general insurance company both on a continuing basis, and support in times of crisis.
+Here, PACRA gives due importance to: i) behavior of the major shareholders to provide timely and comprehensive support in times of need in the past, ii) prospective view of key shareholders, in case such need arises, iii) other businesses of sponsors, and iv) the level of commitment by major shareholder to the general insurer in terms of providing capital support.
+In case of no explicit commitment by the shareholders, PACRA attempts to form a view on the availability of likely support.
+Support in this context refers strictly to financial support, rather than operational support.
 The scope for looking at other business of sponsors includes overall profiling of the key sponsors in the context of identifying the resources they have, outside the general insurer.
 Here, the standalone rating of the institution can benefit from having majority shareholders with very strong financial strength and commitment to the business.
 If, in a group structure, the financial strength of the sponsor is deemed to be weaker than that of the general insurer, this may bode negatively for the general insurer's standalone rating given the possibility that the general insurer may at some point of time be bound to extend financial support to its weaker parent.